Creating bespoke brand patterns for one of the UK’s biggest fundraising events.

 Each year the World’s Biggest Coffee Morning (WBCM) sub-brand evolves slightly from the year before.
 Packs are sent out to participants with branded tablecloths, bunting, labels and other useful materials designed using custom patterns in the Macmillan style.
 We were approached to create the patterns for 2019 after a recommendation from Macmillan’s in-house creative team.

-Our process started quite broadly, before being narrowed down to a set of preferred options in consultation with the client and their corporate partners.
+Our process started broadly, experimenting with a wide variety of different types of pattern before being narrowed down to a set of preferred options in consultation with the client and their corporate partners.

 How did this make a difference?